learning-zone/javascript-basics/README.md

     })();
 }
 ```

 <div align="right">
     <b><a href="#">↥ back to top</a></b>
 </div>

 #### Q. ***How do you add a key value pair in javascript?***

 There are two possible solutions to add new properties to an object.
-Let's take a simple object to explain these solutions.
+Let us take a simple object to explain these solutions.

 ```javascript
 var object = {
     key1: value1,
     key2: value2
 };
 ```

 **a.)
 Using dot notation:** This solution is useful when you know the name of the property

 ```javascript
 object.key3 = "value3";
 ```
 **b.)
 Using square bracket notation:** This solution is useful when the name of the property is dynamically determined.

 ```javascript
 obj["key3"] = "value3";
 ```